complight/complight.github.io/docs/index.md

     Our laboratory organizes weekly seminars.
 To get more information about these seminars, please [click here](../seminars).

 !!!
 Question
-    If you are interested in joining our group as an intern, an undergraduate student, a master student, PhD student, a postdoctoral researher or a visiting researcher, please do not hesitate to reach out to [Kaan Akşit](mailto:k.aksit@ucl.ac.uk).
+    If you are interested in joining our group as an intern, an undergraduate student, a master student, a PhD student, a postdoctoral researher or a visiting researcher, please do not hesitate to reach out to [Kaan Akşit](mailto:k.aksit@ucl.ac.uk).